sjkelleyjr/Deadlock/chapters/chapter_05.md

 "I know.
 I'm sorry."

 Jenny was quiet for a moment.
-"I'll ask my mom to pick up Jake."
+"I'll ask my mom to pick up Liam."

 Michael felt another pang of guilt.
 "I'm really sorry, Jenny.
 This shouldn't take long."

 "Michael, this is the third time this week.
-Jake's been asking when you're going to come to one of his practices."
+Liam's been asking when you're going to come to one of his practices."

 "I know.
 I'll make it up to him.
 I promise."